 You are not broken.
 You are becoming.

-The Intentional Pause: A 5-week, in-person group experience in Denver for anyone navigating perimenopause, menopause, and midlife transitions
+The Intentional Pause: A one-day, in-person group experience in Denver for women navigating perimenopause, menopause, and midlife transitions

 Midlife transitions and changes | The Intentional Pause | Denver, CO